Auwate/Email-Newsletter-WebApp/README.md

 # Email-Newsletter-WebApp

-This project utilizes predominantly Python and HTML, creating a simple fullstack project to allow a user to connect to a newsletter.
+This project utilizes Python and HTML to create a simple fullstack project to allow a user to connect to a newsletter.

 ## APIs